-To support this parenting journey, SmartKids Asia 2017 is organising a series of workshops under The Straits Times Parenting Masterclasses on 18 and 19 March.
-These cater to parents with children between the ages of five to 12 years old.
+New at SmartKids Asia 2017 is The Straits Times Parenting Masterclasses.
+Being held on 18 and 19 March, these workshops cater to parents with children between the ages of five to 12 years old.

 Conducted by experts in their field, there are six workshops to choose from.
 Parents can attend them individually or purchase a group pass.
 Each session lasts for up an hour, during which time, experts will impart tips, strategies and ideas to participants.

 We asked Debra Ann Francisco who will be speaking at the Parenting Masterclasses on how to use The Straits Times to develop your child’s English language skills.